teticio/python-envy/README.md

 ## Extension Settings

-This extension has the following setting:
+This extension has the following settings:

 * `pythonEnvy.venv`: Location of the virtual environments.
 Set to `.venv` by default.
 * `pythonEnvy.showNotifications`: Show information messages when Python interpreter is automatically switched.
 Set to `true` by default.